TheMariday/marimapper/README.md

 I would recommend at least 3 positions with around 20° between views.

-Once you have a selection of 2D maps captured with the `capture_sequence` script, run `python scripts/reconstruct.py --input_dir my_scan`
+Once you have a selection of 2D maps captured with the `capture_sequence` script, run `python scripts/reconstruct.py my_scan`

-This may take a while, however once complete will generate `reconstruction.csv` in the input directory
+This may take a while, however once complete will generate `reconstruction.csv`

 The below reconstruction uses 9 views, each 22.5° apart for optimal reconstruction